 Avoid delays by understanding the IRB process from protocol submission to review, revision, and approval.

-All research involving human participants conducted by Cornell faculty, staff, and students must be reviewed in advance by the Cornell IRB.
+All research involving human participants conducted by Cornell faculty, staff, and students must be reviewed in advance by the Cornell IRB, or determined to be exempt from IRB review by IRB staff.
 Read on for more information about the IRB submission process, including links to important forms and templates.

 Not Human Participant Research